JobstTechnologies/JT-Driver-Sensing/Readme.md

 ## SIX Biosensors

 To readout and visualize biosensorsensor data:
-- Load a sensor definition file either using the corresponding button or by dropping it inot the program window.
+- Load a sensor definition file either
+  - using the corresponding button.
+  - by dropping it into the program window when the tab *General* is open.</br>
-  (For the expert option "Display values in nA" this is not necessary.)
+(For the expert option "Display values in nA" loading a sensor definition is not necessary.)
 - Click on the menu *Connection → SIX Biosensors* and select the ID or the SIX device.
 - In the appearing file dialog select a file in which the sonsor output should be stored.
 - To change the appearance of the values chart, double-click on the different chart elements